ColinGJohnson/mandelbrot-cli/README.md

           Number of iterations before assuming sequence does not diverge [default: 100] -s, --samples <SAMPLES>
-          Number of samples taken within each pixel, i.e. super-sampling [default: 4] -w, --workers <WORKERS>
+          Number of samples taken within each pixel, i.e. super-sampling [default: 4] -p, --palette <PALETTE>
-          Number of worker threads to run the calculation on [default: 1] -p, --palette <PALETTE>
           Color scheme for the resulting image [default: viridis] [possible values: viridis, black-white, aurora] --palette-clamp <PALETTE_CLAMP>
           Percentile after which to consider pixels as having reached the end of the color palette.
-Avoids a small number of extreme values throwing off the color scale [default: 1]
+Avoids a small number of extreme values throwing off the color scale [default: 0.99]
+      --smooth

   -h, --help
           Print help
   -V, --version